New sorbent materials for solid-phase extraction (SPE), dispersive solid-phase extraction (dSPE), solid-phase microextraction

 are impaired.
 The MIP phases show the greatest selectivity when the experimental conditions are chosen that generate the selective

 interactions that are usually obtained in organic solvents used for the MIP synthesis.
 This approach allows the MIP to be

 used for trapping analytes from aqueous solution by hydrophobic or ionic interactions, then washed with a solvent that breaks

 selective binding of matrix components, and finally with an organic solvent that disrupts the strong bonds between the analyte

 and the MIP polymer matrix.

-As the SPE packing material is a polymer, depending on the degree of crosslinking, there may be some swelling or shrinkage
+Because the SPE packing material is a polymer, depending on the degree of crosslinking there may be some swelling or shrinkage

 with a change in solvent.
 Such a physical change can modify the size of the receptor and change the selectivity of the MIP

 for the target analyte.
 In this regard, perhaps the synthesis of molecularly imprinted organic–inorganic hybrid polymers (9)